millacarmona/morphospace/README.md

 ## Workflow

-The basic idea behind the `morphospace` workflow is to build (empiric) morphospaces using multivariate methods (PCA and the likes), then use the resulting synthesis as a reference in which to project different elements.
+The basic idea behind the `morphospace` workflow is to build (empiric) morphospaces using multivariate methods (PCA and the like), then use the resulting synthesis as a reference in which to project different elements.
 These elements are added both to the plot and the `"mspace"` object as succesive ‘layers’ or list slots, respectively, using the `%>%` pipe operator from `magrittr`.